Skip to content

 in ``lh``, ``rh.data`` holds the new particle data.

-systems: Per-system data (unit cells, etc.).
+systems: Per-system data (cells, etc.).

 cutoffs: Per-system cutoff distances.